davidagross/haggadah/haggadah.md

 ## Invitation

 **First Reader**: We have come together this evening for many reasons.
-We are here because Spring is all around, the Earth is reborn, and it is a good time to celebrate with family and friends.
+We are here because Spring is all around, the Earth is reborn, and it is a good time to celebrate with family and friends, across any distance.

 **Group:** *We are here because the struggle for human freedom never stops.
 We are here to remember all people who are still struggling for their freedom.*